-The tax charge for third quarter of 2016 was \$6.1m, which compared with a tax charge of \$23.5m for the same period of 2015.
-This difference is driven by a combination of a reduction in the effective tax rate and a credit of \$12.2m arising on the revaluation of the Group's deferred tax liabilities, arising as a result of the reduction in the UK corporation tax rate from 18% to 17% in 2020, which was substantively enacted this quarter.
+The tax credit for third quarter of 2016 was \$1.4m as compared to a tax charge of \$22.0m for the same period of 2015.
+This difference is driven by a combination of the decrease in profit before tax, a reduction in the effective tax rate of 5.7pp (as discussed below) and a credit of \$12.2m arising on the revaluation of the Group's deferred tax liabilities, arising as a result of the reduction in the UK corporation tax rate from 18% to 17% in 2020, which was substantively enacted this guarter.

-If the effects of the deferred tax and other less material adjustment are removed, the effective tax rate for the quarter was 18.4% (Q3 2015: 22.2%), compared to an average statutory rate for the UK for 2016 of 20% (2015: 20.25%).
+The effective tax rate for the quarter (reflecting removal of the effects of the deferred tax and other less material adjustment) was 16.9% (Q3 2015: 22.6%), compared to an average statutory rate for the UK for 2016 of 20% (2015: 20.25%).
 The difference for the quarter from the prior year largely arises due to a variance in the levels of profitability in jurisdictions where the statutory tax rate is different to the UK.